RA-Company/ctd/README.md

 GetWebhooks retrieves a list of webhooks from the Chat2Desk API.
 It takes a context as a parameter and calls the Webhooks method.
 If the response status is not "success", it logs an error and returns nil.
-It returns a pointer to a slice of WebhookItem, which contains the webhooks.
+It returns a slice of WebhookItem, which contains the webhooks.
 If an error occurs during the request, it returns nil and the error.
 If the request is successful, it returns a pointer to a slice of WebhookItem.
 This method is typically used to fetch webhooks from the Chat2Desk API.